CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 ```

 #### Scale Bar:
-A scare bar can be added using the Factory.ScaleControl method.
+A scale bar can be added using the Factory.ScaleControl method.

-**Factory.ScaleControl parameters**:
+**Factory.ScaleControl Parameter**:
 * units: The name of the unit of measurement used by the scale bar, which can be; 'imperial', 'metric', or 'nautical'.

 Example: